Kingxukai/linux/Documentation/arch/arm/sunxi.rst

 ARM Allwinner SoCs
 ==================

-This document lists all the ARM Allwinner SoCs that are currently supported in mainline by the Linux kernel.
+This document lists all the woke ARM Allwinner SoCs that are currently supported in mainline by the woke Linux kernel.
 This document will also provide links to documentation and/or datasheet for these SoCs.

 SunXi family